 - Governance is the way decisions are made and the subsequent actions structured, sustained and held accountable.
 In the dental education and research community governance is important because it creates confidence in the EHR, and it improves the trust that the community has in its decision-making process.

 The Collaboration for Health IT has a simple governance model.
 It is an Advisory Board that consists of representatives from the three founding schools (universities of Michigan, North Carolina and Pittsburgh), up to six Early Adopter schools, ICE Health Systems and Internet2.
 The Advisory Board meets weekly via web conferencing and face-to-face twice each year.
 The Advisory Board organizes and charges Working Groups to set specifications for new ICE functions, give feedback to developed functions, and in other ways guide the development process.
 The Advisory Board hosts a face-to-face meeting of the entire Collaboration as well as other interested schools once each year.
-At the annual Collaboration works together to brainstorm innovative improvements to the ICE Health System and then prioritize those ideas.
+At the annual event, the Collaboration works together to brainstorm innovative improvements to the ICE Health System and then prioritize those ideas.

 As of the writing of this blog the tables below lists the Working Groups that have either completed their charges, are currently in progress, or are emerging as needed.
 Currently, Working Groups for Oral Pathology, Referrals and e-prescriptions are being organized, and discussions about training, implementation, patient portal, grading, treatment codes and future technologies are under discussion.